Introduction

 John was a farmer until 1830.

-In 1818, John inherited 1s from his uncle, Dennis Eastment.[2]
-This uncle may have believed that leaving John a single shilling ensured he could not challenge his will in court as an oversight.
+In 1818, John inherited one shilling from his uncle, Dennis Eastment.[2]
+This uncle may have believed that leaving John a single shilling would prevent him from challenging his will in court.

 In 1821, John was his mother’s sole executor.
-She left him her interest in a house and orchard called Toby’s Plot in Hardington Moor and other personal estate which she was entitled to under her husband’s will or otherwise.[3]
+She left him her interest in a house and orchard called Toby’s Plot at Hardington Moor and other personal estate, which she was entitled to under her husband’s will or otherwise.[3]

 Parish offices